This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Antioxidants

 Antioxidants are naturally occurring compounds that protect the body from cellular damage.
 Essentially, antioxidants slow premature aging by deactivating excess free radicals and keeping them from damaging cells.
 Antioxidants support the whole body but we often think about them in relationship to our skin because we visually notice signs of aging in our appearance.
-Antioxidants, like Vitamin C and reservatrol, may stimulate collagen production and support the elasticity of skin, affecting smooth, youthful looking, and plump skin.
+We can use antioxidants like Vitamin C and reservatrol for skin because they help stimulate collagen production and support elasticity of skin, affecting smooth, youthful looking, and plump skin.

 Elderberries - Antioxidant rich foods for skin

 Plants can be a rich source of the best antioxidants for skin.
 Some examples of antioxidant rich foods and herbs for the skin are aronia berries, elderberry, reservatrol-rich Japanese knotweed, green tea, turmeric, ginkgo, rosemary, lemon balm, yarrow, tocopherol-rich sunflower seed, calendula, chamomile, and echinacea.
-We use antioxidant rich plants in our Elderberry Syrup, Brain Wave tincture for cognitive health, as well as our whole skincare line.
+We use antioxidant rich plants in our Elderberry Syrup, Brain Wave supplement for focus and concentration, as well as our whole natural skincare line.

 Minerals